Thaddeus-Maximus/methexis/README.md

     - Usage
     - Proliferation
     - Development
-- Projects which could be embarked on
+- Projects & Movements which could be embarked on
     - A new amish?
+    - META-STEM (Morals/Ethics/Theology/Arts) rather than STEAM

 # Works